-YoungA21, working with Australia21 and collaborating with the Australian Lions Drug Awareness Foundation (ALDAF), is developing a drug education resource for schools and community groups that aims to encourage students to talk openly about drug and alcohol issues, and to consider how to influence policy in this area.
+YoungA21, working with Australia21 and collaborating with the Australian Lions Drug Awareness Foundation (ALDAF), has developed a drug education resource for schools and community groups that aims to encourage students to talk openly about drug and alcohol issues, and to consider how to influence policy in this area.
 YoungA21 is also exploring the possibility of workshop-style events that engage young people’s perspectives on how to reduce the potential harm of drugs.
 This builds upon the successful 2014 Australia 21 event Smarter About Drugs, which included a workshop and panel discussion held in Adelaide.

-Making the Future Work
+Making our Future Work